Cory Booker takes stage to rail against Jeff Sessions nomination

 Booker became the first sitting senator to testify against a fellow sitting senator at a confirmation hearing for a Cabinet position.
 His panel with other lawmakers and supporters of Sessions was added to the hearings at the request of the top Democrat on the committee, California Sen. Dianne Feinstein.

-The effort was mostly for show, as Republicans have a majority in the Senate and are likely to confirm their Alabama colleague after two days of testimony.
+Booker's decision to testify has thrust him -- already a fixture on lists of potential 2020 presidential candidates -- into the limelight.

-Still, Booker said his "conscience" and "country" motivated him to speak out, even though he acknowledged he has enjoyed "collegiality" with Sessions, working on a bill to give the Congressional Gold Medal to civil rights marchers.
+Booker said his "conscience" and "country" motivated him to speak out, even though he acknowledged he has enjoyed "collegiality" with Sessions, working on a bill to give the Congressional Gold Medal to civil rights marchers.

 "Law and order without justice is unobtainable," Booker said.
 "They are inextricably tied together.
 If there is no justice, there is no peace."